fyi2/BloodAlcoholContent/README.md

 - Minimal clicks for data entry (Helpful later in the evening)

 TODO:
+- Fix the rollover bug so that the numbers reset after a drinking session.
-- BAC - Blood Alcohol Content/Level
+- ~~BAC - Blood Alcohol Content/Level~~
 - Help